 If you want to take a nap with your kid on you, cool!
 Just have your wife or a grandparent be in the same room checking to make sure the baby hasn't moved.
 That's not the same as them checking once then leaving the house for a bit and then coming back in 45 minutes.
 It's gotta be constant.
 And no blankets.

 I know that all sounds draconian and like I'm being a prick about it.
 I'm saying this as someone who, despite being completely aware how dangerous it is, has still accidentally fallen asleep holding a baby because I'm so tired.
-The good news is it was short-lived and no one got hurt.
-The bad news is that for some parents, they don't get that second chance.

 This isn't to say you can't consider co-sleeping options, if that's your thing.
 We do it, but with a co-sleeper attached to the bed, not with the newborn baby in the bed.
 (If you want more info on co-sleeping, here are some great guidelines.)